Kelach/SelfDrivingCar/README.md

 Uses recurrent random network model to teach car how to drive.

-I extrapolated from the tutorial to add random traffic simulation, and better automate the learning process.
+I extrapolated from the tutorial and added random traffic simulation, and better automate the learning process.